Sewing Machine Repair FAQ's

 Every machine of every kind has a lifespan.
 Bernina and Baby Lock sewing machines have withstood the test of time, far outlasting most other appliances, including ovens and stoves, refrigerators and vacuum cleaners.
 Even automobiles are considered antiques after 20 years!

 But alas, as with anything mechanical, there comes a time when we must admit that it's time to put our beloved machines on a shelf and call them pretty antiques.

 Berninas have a 20 year limited parts warranty.
-As the first American Berninas are approaching twice this age (30-40 years old), many of the parts inside are becoming delicate.
+As the first American Berninas are twice this age (40 years old), many of the parts inside are very delicate.
 Bernina is finally beginning to run out of certain spare parts.
 It is possible that even during a routine service, a part could accidentally be broken without a replacement available.

 For this reason, it is Bernina's policy, as well as our policy, not to service certain models.
 Here's a partial list:

 801 / 801 sport